Professor-G/MicroLIA/README.md

 ```

-This function will output a FITS file titled ‘lightcurves’ that will contain the photometry for your simulated classes, sorted by ID number.
-It will also save two text files, one titled “all_features” containing all 47 statistical values, and the other titled “pca_features” containing only the principal components.
+This function will output a FITS file titled `lightcurves’ that will contain the photometry for your simulated classes, sorted by ID number.
+It will also save two text files, one titled `all_features’ containing all 47 statistical values, and the other titled `pca_features’ containing only the principal components.
 We need the two text files to construct the required models.

 ```
 from LIA import models
-rf, pca = models.create_models(‘all_features.txt’, ’pca_features.txt’)
+rf, pca = models.create_models(`all_features.txt’, `pca_features.txt’)
 ```
 With the RF model trained and the PCA transformation saved, we are ready to classify any light curve.